willisman31/Awesome-CIS-Resources/README.md

 * [Scrum Guide](https://scrumguides.org/)
 * [What is SDLC?](https://www.freecodecamp.org/news/what-is-sdlc-software-development-life-cycle-phases-methodologies-and-processes-explained/)
 ## Cloud Computing
+Cloud computing is one of the fastest growing areas of information systems; it has evolved into a multi-billion dollar industry which is in need of skilled practitioners.
 Students of participating universities are eligible for up to hundreds of dollars in free credits from major CSPs.
-AWS offers $100 per year to students to learn how to use their platform.
+AWS offers $100 per year to students to learn how to use their platform; they also offer free usage on new accounts of some products for the first year.
 * [AWS Training](https://www.aws.training/)
 * [Azure Tutorials](https://docs.microsoft.com/en-us/learn/browse/?terms=Azure)
 * [Bash Scripting](https://www.shellscript.sh/index.html)